Kusto founded Kazpetrol Group (KPG) with the goal of becoming a leading oil and gas producer

 in Kazakhstan.
-It pursued a high risk/high reward strategy, acquiring a license in 2006 from the Kazakh government to explore and extract hydrocarbons in the Kyzylorda region of south-western Kazakhstan.
+It pursued a high risk/high reward strategy, acquiring a license from the Kazakh government to explore and extract hydrocarbons in the Kyzylorda region of south-western Kazakhstan.
 While hydrocarbons had been found nearby, none was ever proven in that particular area.

 “We came to an area that literally had nothing on it.

 It was a challenge in all senses, and involved high risk.
 We thought we could make it a success and develop it

 if we brought together the right technology and a very focused team,” says Tatishev.

 There are no guarantees when it comes to exploring